How to Send Mass DMs on Twitter Safely in 2026

 - Acknowledge negative responses politely

-- Never argue with people who aren't interested
+- Never argue with people who are not interested

 - Stop all sequences immediately when someone responds